Automattic/wp-calypso/desktop/docs/development.md

 - _(main)_ The `main` entry in `desktop/package.json` refers to `app/index.js`, which is the entrypoint of the business logic running in Electron's main process.
 In production builds, this entrypoint is bundled with webpack to the file `dist/index.js`.
 - _(main)_ Various [app handlers](../app/app-handlers/README.md) are loaded from `desktop/app/app-handlers` - these are bits of code that run before the main window opens
 - `desktop/app/mainWindow/index.js` is where the application `BrowserWindow` is initialized after all app handlers have been loaded.
 The `BrowserWindow` embeds a nested `BrowserView` and the application's "navigation bar" (buttons for simple browser actions like Back, Forward and Home).
 The nested `BrowserWindow` loads the WordPress.com webapp.
 - _(main)_ A [preload script](../public_desktop/preload.js) is added to the `BrowserView` configuration.
-Electron executes this preload script before all other scripts when a page is loaded in the view, and injects Inter-Process Communication ("IPC") channels into the Renderer (browser) process that facilitate things like fetching authentication credentials and keyboard/menu shortcuts to specific locations within Calypso.
-Communication to/from Calypso is defined in the Calypso's [desktop listeners](../../client/lib/desktop-listeners/index.js) file.
+Electron executes this preload script before all other scripts when a page is loaded in the view, and injects Inter-Process Communication ("IPC") channels into the Renderer (browser) process.
+These IPC channels facilitate communication to/from Calypso for things like fetching authentication credentials and keyboard/menu shortcuts to specific locations within Calypso.
+Handlers in Calypso for these IPC events are defined in the [desktop listeners](../../client/lib/desktop-listeners/index.js) file.
-  - _(renderer)_ Calypso's default [configuration](../../packages/calypso-config/src/index.ts) is overriden by the Desktop application at runtime via the presence of the `window.electron` object in order to affect the behavior of the WordPress.com webapp in select circumstances.
+- _(renderer)_ The preload script also injects an `electron` object into the Renderer's global `window` object.
+In order to affect the behavior of the WordPress.com webapp in select circumstances, Calypso can determine whether it is in a Desktop app context by checking for the presence of this `window.electron` object.
+For convenience, this check is exposed as the `config.isEnabled( 'desktop' )` flag in Calypso.
+In order to make this and other feature flag overrides, Calypso's default [configuration](../../packages/calypso-config/src/index.ts) is overriden by the Desktop application at runtime if `window.electron` is present.
 - _(main)_ After the `BrowserWindow` has been created, various [window handlers](../app/window-handlers/README.md) are loaded that add behaviors to the window and view instances (spellchecking, navigation, notifications, etc).
 - _(renderer)_ In addition to the preload script, the `desktop/public_desktop` folder also contains other assets that are loaded into the Renderer process independent of Calypso, such as HTML and CSS for the application's Preferences and About panes.
 For convenience, the application's icons are located here as well.